lgreitis/kawa/README.md

 # Kawa - Anime streaming app.

-## 🚧 Currently Under Development – Not Ready for Use 🚧
+## 🚧 Currently Under Development 🚧

+The core functionality of the app is largely complete, though it may lack some features users typically expect from an anime streaming app.
+While Windows builds are available for download, MacOS and Linux users will need to build the app themselves.

 # About

-**Problem:** Current anime sites are crap, and they go down when they get DMCA'd.
+**Problem:** Current anime sites are crap, and they go down constantly.

-**Solution:** A standalone app where extensions provide the content.
+**Solution:** A standalone app where extensions provide the content (currently supporting torrent sources only).
 Your anime list is synced with [MAL](https://myanimelist.net/) and watch progress is saved in app.
 Enjoy anime without ads with amazing quality and without the risk of the site going down.

 # Development